 • Suspension, during which it will be decided what further action is needed, including community service, other forms of restitution, or expulsion.

 The decision to suspend or expel will be based on the BSCS Suspension and Expulsion Policy.
 This may include activities to be completed at home with parental support.
-The full Suspension and Expulsion Policy will be made available upon request.

 Cell Phones at the Learning Center